Watkin81/UnixSync/README.md

 # Geometry Dash Unix Sync

 A tiny mod for geometry dash that updates ItemIDs 7501-7513 to be set to current unix, date, and time values.<br />
-This allows for levels to sync between players with the globed mod.<br />
+This allows for local levels to be synced between players with triggers.<br />
-The functionality of this mod can be enabled via level options.<br />
+The functionality of this mod can be enabled per level via level options.<br />
 The unix timestamp in the corner of the screen can be removed via mod options.<br />

 ItemIDs:<br />